 Winter means more time spent indoors for the majority of us.
 Yet with New Year’s fitness resolutions on the brain, it may be time to bundle up so you can explore the great outdoors this winter.

-South Dakota offers some of the most-scenic winter landscapes in the United States, including a wide range of recreation and fitness opportunities—from hiking and hunting, to sledding and skiing, even ice skating and ice fishing (see snowy sports sidebar and links below).
+South Dakota offers some of the most-scenic winter landscapes in the United States, including a wide range of recreation and fitness opportunities—from hiking and hunting, to sledding and skiing, even ice skating and ice fishing.

 Although it’s easy to enjoy outside experiences when the weather is warmer, be open to the idea of exploring and experiencing outdoors in the winter.
 While the Danish word “hygge” means finding comfort indoors, the Norwegian term “friluftsliv” is finding it outside.